-We do not expect costs $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right)$ results of operations.
+We do not expect costs related to these remediation requirements to have a material adverse effect on our consolidated financial position or our results of operations.
 We have subsidiaries that have been named as potentially responsible parties along with other third parties for ten federal and state superfund sites for which we have established a liability.
-As of December 31, 2002, those ten sites accounted for \$8 million of our total \$48 million
+As of December 31, 2002, those ten sites accounted for \$8 million of our total \$48 million liability.

-2002, those ten sites accounted for \$8 million of our total \$48 million liability.
 See Note 12 to the financial statements.

-Website access.
-The Company's annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act of 1934 are made available free of charge on the Company's internet website at www.halliburton.com as soon as reasonably practicable after the Company has allectropically, filed such material with or furnished it to the Securities and electronically filed such material with, or furnished it to, the Securities and Exchange Commission.
+WEBSITE ACCESS.
+The Company's annual reports on Form 10-K, quarterly reports on Form 10-Q, current reports on Form 8-K and amendments to those reports filed or furnished pursuant to Section 13(a) or 15(d) of the Exchange Act of 1934 are made available free of charge on the Company's internet website at www.halliburton.com as soon as reasonably practicable after the Company has electronically filed such material with, or furnished it to, the Securities and Exchange Commission.